sebasGarcia/python-deep-learning-chatbot/README.md

 ## Description

 A deep learning chatbot created with Python, Flask and deployed on Heroku.
-Barrilete AI chatbot can give you facts about Colombia (The template was modified from the original, as well as part of the code it originally gave facts about South Africa, Please find more info in the license file).
+Barrilete AI chatbot can give you facts about Colombia (The template was modified from the original, as well as part of the code since it originally gave facts about South Africa, Please find more info in the license file).
 The tutorial created by the original developer can also be found below and the link to the original repo is https://github.com/tatiblockchain/python-deep-learning-chatbot.